 - Sample a variety of ciders at the Bristol Cider Shop.

-3. Old Market – Best Area to Stay in for Nightlife
+3. Old Market – Best Area to Stay for Exploring

 Bristol is known across the UK for its nightlife, and there’s no better way than to experience it than staying in Rock N Bowl Hostel.
 Situated literally above a club, this hostel is a short walk away from top attractions like the Banksy district and The Galleries shopping centre.
 It’s very lively and social, making it our pick for the best party hostel in Bristol.

-This two bedroom apartment in Old Market has two double bedrooms and is suitable for four guests.
-It’s within walking distance of a number of attractions including Cabot Circus, Castle Park and restaurants.
+This apartment in Old Market has two double bedrooms, suitable for four guests.
+It’s within walking distance of Cabot Circus, Castle Park and restaurants.
 Temple Meads station is also closeby, providing easy access to further afield.

 Things to See and Do in Old Market:

-- Listen to live music at the Trinity Centre.
+- Catch live music at the Trinity Centre.

 - Party all night long at The Exchange, a thriving and bustling nightclub.